How to Fix 405 Not Allowed Nginx Error: 11 Ways to Solve the 405 Method Not Allowed Error

 The 405 error can also be triggered by issues in your website’s code or scripts.
 Audit your codebase to ensure that it is handling HTTP methods correctly and that no methods are inadvertently blocked or restricted.
 Look for any server-side scripts or application logic that might be responsible for rejecting certain methods.
 Debugging your code to ensure proper method handling can resolve the issue effectively.

-See also What is multi domain hosting?
+See also What is manage web hosting?

 7. Completely Restore Your Website